-Russia detains more than 800 people in opposition crackdown
+Russia detains more than 1,000 people in opposition crackdown

 Under Russian law, the location and timing of such protests needs to be agreed with authorities beforehand, something that was not done for Saturday’s event.

 Kremlin critic Navalny was jailed for 30 days on Wednesday and other members of the opposition have had their homes searched.
-Ilya Yashin, a Navalny ally, said on Facebook on Saturday that police had searched his Moscow flat overnight before detaining him and driving him out of the Russian capital.
+Ilya Yashin, a Navalny ally, said police had searched his Moscow flat overnight before detaining him and driving him out of the capital.
+He called for another protest next Saturday.

-Kira Yarmysh, Navalny’s spokeswoman, said on Twitter she and another activist had been detained on Saturday morning.
-Other prominent activists, Dmitry Gudkov and Lyubov Sobol, were detained later.
-Sobol was arrested a second time later on Saturday after being released.
+Kira Yarmysh, Navalny’s spokeswoman, said on Twitter she had been detained on Saturday morning.
+Other prominent activists Dmitry Gudkov and Lyubov Sobol were also held.

 Moscow Mayor Sergei Sobyanin, a Putin ally, had warned beforehand that authorities would act decisively against the risk of “serious provocations”.

-Russia’s Investigative Committee, the police’s investigative arm, has already opened a criminal investigation into an opposition rally in June which it said may have obstructed the work of Moscow’s electoral commission.
+The police’s investigative arm has already opened a criminal investigation into an opposition rally in June which it said may have obstructed the work of Moscow’s electoral commission.

 An authorised protest in Moscow last weekend, also calling for the disbarred candidates to be registered, was attended by more than 20,000 people, according to the White Counter monitoring group.